Education

 Farver, JoAnn M. XU, Yiyuan; Narang, Sonia; Lieber, Eli “Ethnic Identity, Acculturation, Parenting beliefs, and Adolescent Adjustment: A comparison of Asian Indian and European American Families.”

-“Immigrant Adolescents face the challenge of establishing a distinctive self-identity and an ethnic identity that is compatible with the beliefs of the of natal culture and the American mainstream” (Zhou, 1997)
+“Immigrant Adolescents face the challenge of establishing a distinctive self-identity and an ethnic identity that is compatible with the beliefs of the natal culture and the American mainstream” (Zhou, 1997)

 “ when parents and children both share integrated acculturation style, there comes a less chance of family conflict, and the impact turns out to be positive on adolescent achievement, ethnic identity, self-esteem and good psychological state” {Farvar, Badha & Narang, 2002)

 Asian Indian culture integration with the host culture is the best-adapting strategy that most Indo-American parents prefer.
 They do not remove their cultural elements, but they weave the host cultural elements with their natal culture.
-According to the Patel-Amin & power, (2002)
+According to the Patel-Amin & power (2002)

 “Indo-American parents use a combination of natural and modern adopt practices depending on the situation as the best method for acculturations style” (Farver et al., 2007)